benarch/OpenAI/README.md

 <span style='color: orange;'>Response: Hola mundo! </span>

-While using prompts, there are many types of behaviours you want / can include in your prompt like:
+While using prompts, there are many types of behaviors you want / can include in your prompt, like:

-    * Provide instruction: summarize, write, translate, order, explain..
+    * Provide instruction: summarize, write, translate, order,and explain..

     * Specify: "write it in 5 rows". "write it in a formal language", "provide many details", etc...

-    * Generate sample data - generate sample / syntethic data for building a dummy database or text files or infromation can be usefull for Labs.
+    * Generate sample data - generate sample / synthetic data for building a dummy database or text files or information that can be useful for Labs.

-    * Impersonate - **"act as"** [role / person / type].
+    * Impersonate - **"act as"** [role/person/type].

-    * Story telling - answer in a "story telling" way.
+    * Story telling - answer in a "storytelling" way.

     * Code generation: "write a python code of..."

     * Placeholders - use place holder to write a story, generate data, etc..
     Usage example: the "{text input here}" is a placeholder for actual text/context

-    * "Few shots"  - provide inout in your instructions to "train" the model to understand an acronim / a word.
+    * "Few shots"  - provide input in your instructions to "train" the model to understand an acronym / a word.

-    * CoT(Chain of Thought) - Provide guidelines to solve a quizz or an enigma. and combine instructions (algorythm) to get the desired result.
+    * CoT(Chain of Thought) - Provide guidelines to solve a quiz or an enigma. and combine instructions (algorithm) to get the desired result.
-    *

 You can find more recommendations on the OpenAI [Best Practices thread](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api)

-I really like to use my prompts using the "When, What,How (optional: who)" guideline.
-It can help you to get more accurate completions.
-For example.
+I like to use my prompts using the "When, What, How (optional: who)" guideline.
+It can help you to get more accurate completions. for example.
     `prompt: tell me  how was your morning? "act as BA baracus"`